 The Bible says when Jesus was being crucified, it got dark for three hours starting at noon.
 That seems kind of weird, but it’s not such a big deal that a miracle is the only possible explanation.
 That kind of thing could easily be caused by a volcano, a dust storm, smoke, fog, or just some heavy clouds.4

 How might biblical healing miracles have worked?
 The same ways modern faith healing “works”:

 - Sometimes faith healers use paid shills.

 - Sometimes faith healers let their audience assume that the disability they’re claiming to heal is more severe than it really is.
 For example, they might show that a blind person is healed by having them count how many fingers the healer is holding up.
 Most people who are considered blind aren’t completely blind, and would be able to do that already.
-But since they said they were blind, everyone assumes they couldn’t do that before, so they must have been successfully healed.
+But since they said they were blind, everyone assumes they couldn’t do that before, and now they can, so they must have been successfully healed.

 - Some faith healers provide people with props such as crutches to exaggerate their disabilities.

 - Sometimes people only think they have a serious condition because the faith healer said so.